-Being a PUBG player, I was irritated by fluctuating ping, ‘server timed out’ notifications and high ping in the server I am playing in, i.e. in Asia server (because they set my routing server as European server to manage their internet traffic.
+Being a PUBG player, I was irritated by fluctuating ping, ‘server timed out’ notifications, and high ping in the server I am playing in, i.e. in Asia server (because they set my routing server as a European server to manage their internet traffic.
 Here is my experience (earlier and latest)/ review of Nepal Telecom FTTH fiber internet service.

 One month before lockdown due to coronavirus spread, it was mid-Feb, 2020, I was in my flat in Kathmandu, playing online games.
 My ISP was Worldlink.

 Before 2020, their internet service was quite good.
-But afterwards, it began to worsen.
+But afterward, it began to worsen.
 If I played 100 games, I used to die in 80 games because of my unstable internet connection.
 When I used to complain every now and then, I called their customer service more than 10 times a day and still facing the same problem again another day.

 I even gave up gaming because of such a poor internet connection.
 I thought about changing my ISP but, you might already know, all ISPs were like this in Nepal.
 And among the worsts, Worldlink was a better one at least to me.
 So, I thought changing ISPs wouldn’t change anything.